unclenachoduh/langDetect/README.md

 ## System Description

 This system guesses the language of a string based on its superficial characteristics (AKA, words).
 There are two implementations: Naïve Bayes and N-grams.
-The N-grams implementation is generally more performant.
+The N-grams implementation is both more straight forward and generally more performant.

 ### N-gram-oriented Classifier